Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Authorizes use of UAS for emergency management activities including incident command, area reconnaissance, search and rescue, preliminary damage assessment, hazard risk management, and floodplain mapping.
-Exempts model aircraft from training and permitting requirements.
+Enacted 2017.
+Allows the use of UAS for emergency management activities, including incident command, area reconnaissance, search and rescue, preliminary damage assessment, hazard risk management, and floodplain mapping.
+Exempts model aircraft from training and permitting requirements for UAS.

 View source